New River Train

 In general, the slower that a song is played the more desirable it becomes to limit the number of verses sung.
-Notice that the version with six verses is played at a faster tempo than the other versions given here.
+Notice, for instance, that the version with six verses is played at a faster tempo than the other versions given here.

 The set of lyrics I use for the chorus of New River Train are the same as those sung for the first, third, fifth, and sixth choruses on the Monroe Brothers recording.

-16 songs were played at the jam on Thursday: 12 from the main list, and 4 from the additional songs list, and 1 that is on neither list:
+15 songs were played at last night's jam: 10 from the main list, 4 from the additional songs list, and 1 that is on neither list:

 Blue Ridge Cabin Home - A